DavideLaManna/Covariance-Estimation-for-Matrix-variate-Data/README.md

 -   Murphy (2012) Machine learning: a probabilistic perspective
 -   Masak, Sarkar & Panaretos (2022) Separable Expansions for Covariance Estimation via the Partial Inner Product
 -   Hoff, McCormack & Zhang (2022) Core Shrinkage Covariance Estimation for Matrix-variate Data
+-  Dutilleul (1999) The mle algorithm for the matrix normal distribution
+-  Lynch & Chen (2018) A test of weak separability for multi-way functional data, with application to brain connectivity studies
+-  Zapata, Oh & Petersen (2022) Partial Separability and Functional Graphical Models for Multivariate Gaussian Processes